EasyCorp/EasyAdminBundle/Resources/doc/tutorials/advanced-design-customization.md

   * `view`, the name of the view where the field is being rendered (`show` or `list`).

-### Rendering Fields with Custom Templates
+### Rendering Properties with Custom Templates

-The default field templates are flexible enough for most backends.
-However, when your backend is very complex, it may be useful to use a custom template to define the way some field is rendered in the `list` or `show` views.
+The default property templates are flexible enough for most backends.
+However, when your backend is very complex, it may be useful to use a custom template to define the way some property is rendered in the `list` or `show` views.

-To do so, set the `template` option of the field to the name of its custom
+To do so, define the name of the custom template in the `template` option of the property:
-template:

 ```yaml
 easy_admin: